Understanding SEM

 Click “All campaigns” on the far left.
 Then click “Campaigns” in the middle.
 You will be at the Campaign level.
 Click the blue +, then + New Campaign.

 When we are setting the Campaign Name, I will set the Target Country – Keyword Type – Keyword Theme, HK – Generic – SEM.
 That is to say, the Target is Hong Kong.
 The type of Keyword is Generic.
 The subject of Keyword is related to SEM.
 Please bear in mind that the name of the Campaign and Ad Groups must be well organized.
 Otherwise, you will find it confusing when you have many campaigns to run.
-In addition, you must turn off the Display Network in Networks, otherwise you will see a banner full of text (as shown below).
-If your text ads are sent to the Google Display Network, the effect will be bad and your advertising budget will also be used in the places without effect.
-(Why do I say this?
-You can download our E-Book for detailed explanation.)

-Next you can select the target country/ city.
-You will see Target in Location Option.
-If your business is for local only, you can choose the third option “People Search in your target locations”.
+Next, you can select the target country/ city.
+You will see Target in the Location Option.
+If your business is local only, you can choose the second option “Presence: People in or regularly in your targeted locations”.
 If you don’t mind having someone who finds you in a foreign country, you can choose the first one.
 What is the difference between the two?
 The picture shown below is a very good example.

-In terms of language setting, as Google Ads is different from Facebook Ads.
-You don’t need to be afraid that your ads will be “liked” by the meaningless people.
+In terms of language setting, Google Ads is different from Facebook Ads.
+You don’t need to be afraid that your ads will be “liked” by meaningless people.
 Your ads will be shown to the right people with keyword matching.
 You only need to set the right language of the country or region.

 Step 4: Create your Ad Group, Keyword, and Text Ad